Havelex/proto-portfolio/src/markdown/ExplorerGuide.md

 ## Navigation

-Besides the navbar, as long as you are at **'/explore'** or below, you may access the sidebar of fast travel (_on the left hand side_) to travel to every section and every piece of content.
+Besides the navbar, as long as you are at **'/explore'** or below, you may access the sidebar of fast travel (_on the left-hand side_) to travel to every section and every piece of content.
 Also, use the search bar in the navbar to traverse intelligently between general locations or the one in the sidebar to reach items of content, which you might be looking for in particular.

+> Note
+> The sidebar is by default closed.
+Toggle it by clicking the **triangle** on the left-hand-side.

  <!-- TODO: Table of Contents -->